 (b) any time spent travelling between providers’ locations, to the extent that the Minister considers that the length of time so spent is significant.

-[Regulation 11C inserted in Gazette 23 Dec 2005 p.
+[Regulation 11C inserted: Gazette 23 Dec 2005 p.
 6254-5.]

 11D.
 Arrangements notified under Act s.
 11D, exception to duty to notify variation of